Graduate Academic Procedures and Regulations

 The student may appeal her or his exclusion to the Graduate Program Council; the process of appeal is outlined in the letter of exclusion.
 A student may be excluded at any time for other than academic reasons as explained in Catalogue.

 Academic Renewal.
-The Academic Renewal policy is designed for Wesleyan students that have withdrawn or been academically excluded from the College.
-A student is eligible for academic renewal upon a two-year absence from the College and after submitting an application for readmission to Wesleyan.
-Once accepted for readmission into the college, previous courses attempted at Wesleyan with a C or better grade will be counted for credit, while all F grades will be forgiven.
+The Academic Renewal policy is designed for Wesleyan College students that have withdrawn or been academically excluded from the College.
+A student is eligible for academic renewal upon a one semester absence from the College and after submitting an application for readmission to Wesleyan.
+Once accepted for readmission into the College, previous courses attempted at Wesleyan with a C or better grade will be counted for credit, while all F grades will be forgiven.
 In order to stay under the academic renewal policy, the following criteria and considerations must be met:

 Attendance.
 The semester begins with the first day of class according to the College calendar and ends with the last day of the final exam week.
 Students are expected to attend all class meetings during the semester.
 Some classes, such as art, music, and theatre, have required activities scheduled outside of the scheduled classroom time.
 Please see the attendance policy stated in the course syllabus to determine how many classes can be missed without penalty.
 It is the instructor’s right to count being late for class the same as an absence.